theengs/decoder/docs/participate/adding-decoders.md

 - 24, The index of the data source where the value exists.
 - 4, The length of the data in bytes (characters in the string). and additional boolean parameters applicable to the first two functions:
-- true/false, If the value in the data source should have it's endianness reversed before converting.
+- true/false, If the value in the data source should have its endianness reversed before converting.
 - (optional)true/false, Sets if the resulting value can be a negative number.
 Defaults to true when omitted.
 - (optional)false/true, Sets if the "value_from_hex_data" decoding result is a `float` instead of an `integer` type.
 Defaults to false when omitted.